Abdón Calderón Garaycoa

-Abdón Calderón Garaycoa (31 July 1804, Cuenca - 7 June 1822, Quito) was a hero of Ecuador's war of independence.
+Abdón Calderón Garaycoa (31 July 1804, Cuenca - 7 June 1822, Quito) was a participant in Ecuador's war of independence.
 He died at age 17 from wounds sustained at the Battle of Pichincha.
 Such was his heroism that Simón Bolívar not only promoted him post-mortem but also decreed that in the future the first company of the Yaguachi battalion be reviewed as if he were alive, an honor rarely seen in military history.

 Early life

 Baptized in Cuenca on July 31, 1804, he was the son of Francisco Calderón y Díaz, born in Cuba, who was an accountant of the Cajas Reales, an official of the colonial government in Cuenca, and also a martyr of independence, and of Manuela de Jesús de Garaycoa y Llaguno, from Guayaquil, who belonged to one of the most prominent families of the port.

 His father, Francisco Calderón, supported the patriot coup in Quito on August 10, 1809, for which he was imprisoned and sent to Guayaquil and then to Cuenca and Machala.
 Released when he was established by the Superior Government Junta of 1810, he joined the patriot army of the State of Quito with the rank of colonel.
 As such, he participated in the entire campaign from 1811 to 1812, fighting on the side of the Sanchistas or radicals.
 After the final defeat of the patriot army, after the Battle of El Panecillo He was executed by firing squad in Ibarra on December 1, 1812, by order of Sámano.
 His last wish was that the blindfold be removed and his son Abdón be given his scapular, which was the property of the great hero of Quito Eugenio Espejo.
 All this experience would profoundly mark the life and death of his son.

 Calderón Garaycoa studied in Guayaquil.
 One of his teachers was Vicente Rocafuerte, who in 1842 went on to marry Baltazara Calderón, Abdón's younger sister.